AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 ... he is the first writer to undertake a long and elaborate defense of the doctrine of endless punishment, and to wage a polemic against its impugners....
-He rallies the 'tender-hearted Christians,' as he calls them, who cannot accept it.\" About 420 he speaks of his "merciful brethren,"[^397] or party of pity, among the orthodox Christians, who advocate the salvation of all, and he challenges them, like Origen, to advocate also the redemption of the devil and his angels.
+He rallies the 'tender-hearted Christians,' as he calls them, who cannot accept it."
+About 420 he speaks of his "merciful brethren,"[^397] or party of pity, among the orthodox Christians, who advocate the salvation of all, and he challenges them, like Origen, to advocate also the redemption of the devil and his angels.
 Thus though